Part two of a series by Bobbi Parish-Logie addressing recovering repressed memories

 Something you do will pull on that thread dangling from the box that your mind has stored the memory which was once a threat.
 Once you start pulling on that thread the box will eventually release its contents.
 It may not happen right away, but when your mind is certain that opening the box is safe, the memory will return to your conscious recollection.

 Recovering repressed memories can be hard work.
 And it definitely takes patience.
 Sometimes it can also be distressing as you are confronted by difficult circumstances you endured but didn’t remember.
 Don’t be afraid to seek professional help to process those memories, either in the form of a therapist, clergy person or other trusted advisor.
 Be kind and gentle with yourself as you recall traumatic memories, let them integrate back into your timeline in their own pace and process.

 Our brain’s process of storing memories is a complex and sometimes tricky process.
 Recalling or recovering repressed memories is often just as complicated and complex, but this time in reverse.
 Remember though that the recall process is always under your control, you can stop and start again, if at all, any time you want.
 The quality of our memories does not determine the quality of our lives.
 We all have richness and depth just as we are, always.

 Bobbi Parish-Logie is a Marriage and Family Therapist who works primarily with trauma survivors.
 As a survivor of childhood abuse she is uniquely equipped to help other trauma survivors recover and heal.
 Bobbi hosts a Twitter Chat for survivors of sexual abuse on Tuesday evenings.
-She blogs about mental health issues at Resplendent by Design. ( A published author, Bobbi has one book on the market and two more coming out this year.)
+She blogs about mental health issues at The Recovery Coach. ( A published author, Bobbi has one book on the market and two more coming out this year.)